 Group photo of the momentous "Crossing the Circle" voyage.

 This line is the northern limit at which the summer sun remains above the horizon constantly for 24 hours or in the winter, below.
 On December 21st, the Antarctic Circle has 24 hours of sunlight and on June 21st, 24 hours of darkness.
 It is the frontier of deep Antarctica.

 And like the seemingly immovable glaciers, the Antarctic Circle is shifting as well.
 As the earth’s axis gradually moves from its 23.5° tilt, the Antarctic Circle shifts 15m south, per year.

-Either way at 5:52am I grudgingly pulled my bed sheets aside and walked blindly to the bathroom.
+Either way, at 5:52am I grudgingly tossed my bed sheets aside and walked blindly to the bathroom.
 I’m not a morning person, but I had a key responsibility.
 I was assigned King Neptune, the Roman god of freshwater and the sea.
 At 6am the staff grouped together and donned hats and wigs and even face paint.
 Borrowing traditions from the Equator ceremony, Neptune, would be the master of ceremonies.
 I donned a long black wig and beard, a silver survival suit, a paper crown and of course, a trident.
 Accompanying Neptune were two mermaids and a hodgepodge of monsters from the icy depths of the Southern Ocean.